 Expectations are a hard thing to beat, especially if you don’t know where to stand.
 But if you’ve set clear and realistic expectations, it is easy to manage failures and achievements without overwhelming or underwhelming your employees.

-7 – Engage employees in both creative and non-creative endeavours
+7 – Engage employees in both creative and non-creative endeavors

 I have heard of companies that encourage their employees to engage in non-creative endeavors such as personal projects, sports and charities which helped in employee engagement and satisfaction a lot.

 Establishing creative empowerment in the workforce is highly possible and beneficial for an organisation.
 If you lead an empowered group of employees, you are also assured that they will be happy and satisfied with their working environment and culture.
 This breeds better company performance and increases company retention… To empower your employees through creativity, remember:

 - Empowerment comes from a sense of ownership.

 - Reward excellent creative endeavors.

 - A creative manager is a coach and a facilitator who provides support and guidance.